by Brian Tomasik

-Now, John Searle is right that "where consciousness is concerned, the existence of the appearance is the reality."
-But maybe what we mean by consciousness is pointing to a confused conception of consciousness, and the "reality" that the appearance tells us about is the analytic-functionalist reality.
+Reply: I agree, but maybe "what we mean by consciousness" is pointing to a confused conception of consciousness, and the "reality" giving rise to the appearance is the analytic-functionalist reality.

 More precisely, we could restate Searle's claim as follows: If you consciously think you're conscious, then you're conscious.
 But let's be careful with words here.
 The first use of conscious, call it "conscious1", talks about the reality of how we're actually conscious.
 The second use is how it appears to us; call it "conscious2".
 The claim can be restated as follows: If you consciously1 think you're conscious2, then you're conscious1.
 But this is just a more complicated form of the tautological claim that if you're conscious1, then you're conscious1.
 It imposes no constraints on what conscious1 is, and so it could very well be an analytic-functionalist notion of consciousness.